ucb-art/Chisel3DSPDependencies/README.md

 This repo is used to track Chisel3 DSP-specific dependencies, as they get updated.

-> Note that using this repo requires you to have Verilator ([Install instructions](https://www.veripool.org/projects/verilator/wiki/Installing)) & SBT.
+> Note that using this repo requires you to have Verilator ([Install instructions](https://www.veripool.org/projects/verilator/wiki/Installing)) & SBT [and Git].
 Even though the submodule is included, you should ideally not use FIRRTL interpreter for tests, due to the fact that designs typically use multiple clocks.

 ##Use